Monday, 20 April 2015

 Director Nora Ephron, who co-wrote the script, registers her own career low point, many miles away from the fresh and witty material that earned her deserved plaudits for writing When Harry Met Sally... and writing and directing Sleepless In Seattle.
 Here she displays an abject bankruptcy of ideas both in the script and behind the camera, and the film just dies a wretched death mired in predictability.

 Will Ferrell is at his worst, over emoting to distraction, while Nicole Kidman quickly runs out of tricks as the naive but well-meaning witch.
 Michael Caine and Shirley MacLaine are wasted as unnecessary parodies of their late-career screen personas.
-Steve Carell makes a late appearance and adds an unhelpful does of lunacy.
+Steve Carell makes a late appearance and adds an unhelpful dose of lunacy.

 Bewitched causes a nose twitch, for all the wrong reasons.